MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 - An active Azure subscription.

-- If using a new Azure Data Lake Storage Gen2 account, the *service principal for audience insights* and the *user* need **Storage Blob Contributor** permissions.
+- If using a new Azure Data Lake Storage Gen2 account, the *service principal for audience insights* needs **Storage Blob Data Contributor** permissions.
 Learn more on [connecting to an Azure Data Lake Storage Gen2 account with Azure service principal for audience insights](connect-service-principal.md).
 The Data Lake Storage Gen2 **must have** [hierarchical namespace](/azure/storage/blobs/data-lake-storage-namespace) enabled.

-- On the resource group the Azure Synapse workspace is located, the **service principal and the user** for audience insights needs to be assigned at least **Reader** permissions.
+- On the resource group the Azure Synapse workspace is located, the *service principal* and the *user for audience insights* needs to be assigned at least **Reader** permissions.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 - The *user* needs **Storage Blob Data Contributor** permissions on the Azure Data Lake Storage Gen2 account where the data is located and linked to the Azure Synapse workspace.
 Learn more about [using the Azure portal to assign an Azure role for access to blob and queue data](/azure/storage/common/storage-auth-aad-rbac-portal) and [Storage Blob Data Contributor permissions](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor).